Research Topic: Keywords

 Application deadline: March 20, 2024

-For the 2024–2025 academic year, Undergraduate Humanities Forum meetings will be held on Fridays between 2:00pm and 4:00pm and the Research Conference will be held on a to-be-confirmed Friday in late spring, 9:00am–5:00pm.
+For the 2024–2025 academic year, Undergraduate Humanities Forum meetings will be held on Fridays between 2:00pm and 4:00pm and the Research Conference will be held on a Friday in late spring (date to be confirmed), 9:00am–5:00pm.
 Interested applicants are advised to avoid conflicts in scheduling classes and other obligations during these times.

 TO APPLY, please submit the following via the Interfolio application portal no later than Wednesday, March 20, 2024, 11:59pm Eastern.
 The Interfolio application portal will open in November 2023.